Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Related Work

 \section{Related Work}

-In this section, we review prior work on typing behavior with word suggestions, suggestion system design, and simulation-based modeling of text entry.
-We examine empirical findings on how users allocate visual attention and interact with suggestion interfaces, as well as modeling approaches that aim to capture typing behavior, and identify gaps in the joint modeling of gaze, motor actions, and decision-making when using word suggestions.
+We review prior work on typing behavior with word suggestions, suggestion system design, and simulation-based modeling of text entry.
+We focus on how users allocate visual attention and interact with suggestion interfaces, and identify gaps in the joint modeling of gaze, motor actions, and decision-making when using word suggestions.